 CORNISH: How were you able to get help for him, or did someone eventually take him to a clinic or hospital?

 GILKEY: Well, when he was surrounded by this crowd, somebody eventually brought clothes for him.
 But everyone was sort of scared to put them on him.
 Nobody wanted to touch him.
-So myself and John Moore, the other photographer who was there, handed some of the women gloves - latex gloves that they could use to put the close on him and that's how he eventually sort of got this little red shirt on.
+So myself and John Moore, the other photographer who was there, handed some of the women gloves - latex gloves that they could use to put the clothes on him and that's how he eventually sort of got this little red shirt on.
 It was just heartbreaking to see, just because he was struggling so hard to put the shirt on.
 He had no, really, life in him left and certainly didn't have the energy to do it.
 He was just struggling with the shirt around his head.

 CORNISH: David, what's happened to Saah Exco since?